ACV facts & figures

 4. Get a business location

-You need to have a permanent business location in order to operate a dealership in Ohio.
+You need to have a permanent business location in order to operate a dealership in Ohio, and the owner of the dealership must either rent or own the property.
 This location also needs to meet several criteria for which you may be required to show proof.
 When selecting a location, ensure it meets the following points:

 Additionally, you’ll need to submit photographs depicting the lot, office, and sign indoors and outdoors along with your application.
 These images can be submitted via email to dealerphotos@dps.ohio.gov